Published Spring 2019, Version 1.0

 - Active family involvement in prevention is essential to the success of any program.

 Parents and not just prevention professionals should monitor the attitudes about alcohol with young people closely.
-If your child begins making light jokes about alcohol use, even if they are jokes on social media, this shift in attitude marks a change in the perception of harm.
+If your child begins making light jokes about alcohol use, even if they are jokes on social media, this shift in attitude may indicate a change in the perception of harm.
 This is a time to pay close attention, have ongoing conversations, and ensure proper monitoring and alcohol storage in the home.
-Alcohol is one of the first substances that young people use, and the earlier the use begins, the more likely the harms.
+Alcohol is one of the first substances that young people are exposed to, and the earlier the use begins, the higher the risk of harm.

 As a statewide agency, The North Carolina Training and Technical Assistance (NCTTA) Center provides workforce development, training, and technical assistance opportunities to substance abuse prevention stakeholders.
 Funding for the NCTTA is provided by the N.C.
 Department of Health and Human Services, Division of Mental Health, Developmental Disabilities and Substance Abuse Services with funding from Substance Abuse and Mental Health Services Administration.
 To learn more visit ncpreventiontta.org.